Candlebox (album): Reception

 Although released in July 1993, Candlebox did not enter the top 10 Billboard 200 until August 1994, upon the success of its third and biggest single "Far Behind", which would reach number 18 on the Hot 100 chart roughly a month later.
 The album peaked at number seven, Candlebox's highest position so far, and remained on the chart for 104 weeks.

+In 2025, Lauryn Schaffner of Loudwire named the album the best post-grunge release of 1993.
+That same year, she said it was the band's best album.